thinglabsoss/firmware-updates/README.md

 # firmware-updates

-**Keep private till at least December**

-Firmware updates pulled from the OTA server.
+Firmware updates pulled from the Spotify OTA server while it was still up.

 Manually applying updates is annoying but doable using `swupdate-client`.
-Connector will have OTAs implemented at some point

 # OTA Process
 ## Step 1